 While environment and genetics may play a role, there is no evidence to suggest autism is caused by a child’s upbringing or social circumstances.

-As yet, there is no cure for autism.
-Early diagnosis and targeted intervention can help to reduce the impact of autism on a child’s life.
+Early assessment and targeted intervention can help to reduce the impact of autism.

-Medical specialists will diagnose autism by assessing a child against a range of criteria related to social and communication skills, restricted and repetitive interests, and stereotyped patterns of behaviour.
+Medical and behavioural specialists will diagnose autism by assessing a child against a range of criteria related to social and communication skills, restricted and repetitive interests, and stereotyped patterns of behaviour.

-If diagnosed, there are a number of early intervention options to treat autism.
+There are a number of early intervention options to manage autism.
 An evidence-based approach that supports an individual’s strengths and interests is proven to be the most credible form of treatment.

-To help parents decide which treatment is best for their child, the Australian Society for Autism Research (ASFAR) has produced an independent evaluation of the effectiveness of early intervention options.
+To help parents decide which intervention is best for their child, the Australian Society for Autism Research (ASFAR) has produced an independent evaluation of the effectiveness of early intervention options.